mabel/is4boot/README.md

 ./bootstrap.sh
 ```

-That will create `is4ef` directory with binary release of your server.
+This script will create `is4ef` directory with binary release of your server.
 Just go into `./is4ef/bin/Release/netcoreapp3.0/publish/` and run `./is4ef`.

 Microsoft [recommends](https://docs.microsoft.com/ru-ru/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-3.1) also to create an ini-script for starting the servise and to configure Nginx as a proxy-server for IdentityServer4, that runs on port 5000.
 There is example configurations: